 According to the U.S. Code for Motor Vehicle Safety, “defects” are defined as design, performance, or material flaws that, when uncorrected, fail to conform to government standards.
 If too many parts get shipped to retail locations and sold, or are passed to automobile assembly plants, the end result could be catastrophic.

-The Champion Firm, P.C. represents individuals who have been hurt in accidents caused by defective car parts in Atlanta.
+The Champion Firm, Personal Injury Attorneys, P.C. represents individuals who have been hurt in accidents caused by defective car parts in Atlanta.
 If you were injured or someone you love was killed in an accident where a flaw in the airbags, brakes, tires, or any other automotive component was the root cause, contact our Atlanta car accident lawyers immediately for a free claim review and advice about your legal options.